Feefo logo

 (your name)

-With email templates and the right holiday rental management software, you can avoid repetitive tasks and save time by automating your emails to send throughout the booking.
-But remember, where possible your correspondence should be personalised and tailored to the individual guests’ needs.
+With email templates and the right property management software, you can avoid repetitive tasks and save time by automating your emails to send throughout the booking process.
+But remember, where possible, your correspondence should be personalised and tailored to the individual guests’ needs.

 3 Comments